 It’s also important that you craft a recognition plan so that your employee recognition program makes staff appreciation personal.
 Everyone can remember a time when, after working hard, they’ve been disappointed in a lack of a proportional reaction or appreciation program.
 Novak also provides an anecdote regarding his oncologist, whose career included an impressive 40 years of service for an institution.
 When Novak remarked that they must be so thankful to have had her expertise for so long, she showed him the service award she was given for her 40th work anniversary: a keychain.
 Receiving such a little thing as a recognition award-- one that's less exciting than a credit card sign-up incentive (or even a gift card)-- for decades of great work would clearly be demoralizing; Novak calls it a “trivial attempt at recognition” that misses the mark, noting that such a letdown could negatively impact employee morale rather than show employee appreciation.

 The Harvard Business Review article, “Praise Someone the Way They Want to be Praised,” asserts that while some employees will enjoy public recognition for good work, others will be more appreciative of knowing that a customer provided positive feedback, and others still will be more satisfied by a technical award, or being granted the title of "employee of the month."
-Simply ask staff members how they like to be recognized in order to align your formal recognition with the type of positive feedback they'll be most comfortable with.
-Praise can (and should) be action as well as words.
+Simply ask staff members how they like to be recognized in order to align your formal recognition with the type of positive feedback they'll be most comfortable with and give them effective praise.
+The most powerful praise can (and should) be action as well as words.
 If an employee does well on a project, you can give them a shoutout at the company meeting, but you also can (and should) give them a follow-up task, assign them to lead next project, or even have them train or mentor a new employee.

 Anyone can give praise